SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-2/README.md

 vagrant up
 ```

-You can now access your box by ssh the virtual box using:
+You can now access your box by using ssh to connect to the virtual box using:

 ```
 vagrant ssh